Skip Navigation

 Keystone Program: Chapel & Connect

-Through our new Keystone program, the school is offering two intentional character development programs for students this year, Chapel and Connect.
-Students in 1st-12th will regularly attend chapel services in our newly constructed Founders Chapel, focusing on developing positive character traits with a faith-based perspective.
-Qualities such as gratitude, integrity, kindness, love, perseverance, bravery, and humility will be explored.
+Through the Keystone program, the school offers two programs for students, Chapel and Connect.
+Students in 1st-12th regularly attend chapel services in the Founders Chapel, focusing on developing positive character traits with a faith-based perspective.
+Qualities such as gratitude, integrity, kindness, love, perseverance, bravery, and humility are explored.
+For Chapel the school often welcomes guest speakers such as published authors, local youth ministers, and veterans.

 Maj.
 Brennan Speaks at Chapel Program